mbrecunier/RecipeFinder/README.md

 ## Description

-This Android application allows users to enter ingredients that they have in their kitchen to get customized recipe results.
-Currently the recipes are hardcoded in and not specific to a user's search.
-This app will eventually use the Food2Fork API to search for recipes and provide links to the directions.
-Users will also be able to make a shopping list out of the items they do not currently have.
+This Android application allows users to enter ingredients they have in their kitchen to get customized recipe results using the Edamam API.
+Users can create an account to save their favorite recipes for later reference.

 ## Setup/Installation Requirements
 You will need the following programs installed on your computer.